ogratwicklcs/ansible_security_workshop/1.1-explore/README.md

 The lab is set up individually for you.
 You have your own environment, own services, own virtual machines.

 ![Red Hat Ansible Security Workshop Pod](images/diagram.png)

-For the exercises of section 2 we need to have security incidents.
-Those should happen on a **target** machine - that is Snort server.
-It is basically a RHEL installation with Snort installed and running a simplified web server to run attacks against.

 ## Step 1.3 - Access the Ansible Environment